tmux-plugins/tmux-fpp/README.md

 ### Configuration

-> How can I change the default "i" key binding to something else?
+> How can I change the default "f" key binding to something else?
 For example,
 > key "x"?

 Put `set -g @fpp-key 'x'` in `tmux.conf`.

 ### Other goodies

-`tmux-open` works great with:
+`tmux-fpp` works great with:

 - [tmux-urlview](https://github.com/jbnicolai/tmux-urlview) - a plugin for
   quickly opening any url on your terminal window